demir-delic/demirdelic.com/content/posts/2020-05-12---Remote-Pair-Programming.md

 Here are some best practices to consider adopting:
 -	During sprint planning, or before picking up a new ticket, find a member of your team who agrees to work on that ticket with you.
 -	For each day that you plan to pair, schedule an uninterrupted block of time in your calendar (ideally at least 2-3 hours).
-Cancel meetings if you can't find a block of open time.
+Cancel meetings if you can't find an open block of time.
 -	Don't pair with the same person for more than 3-5 consecutive days.
--	If a task isn't done after 3-5 consecutive days of pairing, break up the pair and bring someone else in to contribute fresh ideas.
+-	If a task isn't done after 3-5 consecutive days of pairing, break up the pair and bring in someone else to contribute fresh ideas.
 -	If one person in a pair is absent, that shouldn't block the other person.
 -	Comment on what works well and what doesn't in your team's retrospective.